uwizeyeh/Gallery/README.md

 ## BDD
-Simple photo gallery web application to showcase beautiful pictures and designs
+Simple photo gallery web application to showcase beautiful pictures and designs To view a picture you can search by ID,by category,and by location

 ## Set Up and Installations
 * Prerequisites